JactusCack/43/README.md

 # 43
 to run this script be sure to put all these files on a new folder and run main with python idle or any idle

+this script is for the https://releases.43einhalb.com/raffle-form?productBsId= just get their last string as size in profiles for raffle link, check 43einhalb instagram page.

 thanks for reaching this repo.

 how to use :